View this PGP as a PDF file.

 Preamble: The following principles provide common ground for interaction between independent school professionals and their many constituents (parents, students, colleagues at other schools, and the public).
 The NAIS Principles of Good Practice for member schools define high standards and ethical behavior in key areas of school operations to guide schools in becoming the best education communities they can be, to embed the expectation of professionalism, and to further our sector’s core values of transparency, excellence, and inclusivity.
 Accordingly, membership in NAIS is contingent upon agreement to abide by the spirit of the PGPs.

-Independent schools value the presence and full engagement of international students in their educational communities.
-The following principles provide guidelines for the recruitment, residential life, education, and support of international students2 in independent schools.
+Overview: Independent schools value the presence and full engagement of international students in their educational communities.
+NAIS considers international students those who undertake all or part of their education experience in a country other than their home country.
+The following principles provide guidelines for the recruitment, residential life, education, and support of international students in independent schools.

 - The school engages in an equitable recruitment, admissions, and enrollment process for international students and provides information that accurately depicts the school’s programs, practices, policies, and deadlines.
 This includes sharing complete information about total costs of attending the school and other financial expectations with families before an enrollment commitment is required.

 - The school uses inclusive language in all oral, written, and electronic communication and ensures that international families have access to the same information as noninternational families.